IBM/image-analysis-iot-alert/README.md

 ## Step 2 - Cloudant database
 ![cloudant](images-docs/cloudant.PNG)

 Create a database to store the incoming images.
 Go to IBM Cloud's (Bluemix) Catalog and look for Cloudant database.
 Create a service with a name or your choice.
 Then save its credentials for a later use.
 Launch Cloudant db and create a database and name it.
-I used created a db, for example, that I called it events.
+I created a db, for example, that I called it "events".

 ## Step 3 - IBM Cloud Functions (previously OpenWhisk)
 ![functions-ow](images-docs/functions-ow.PNG)
 > **Add your credentials to credentials.env.example and rename it to credentials.env**

-> **Make sure you rename app and service names to your specific app and service names in:**
+**Make sure you rename your app + service names to your specific app + service names in the following files:**

->  **- credentials.env.example**
+>  - **credentials.env.example**

->  **- mac-ubuntu-linux.sh**
+>  - **mac-ubuntu-linux.sh**

->  **- windows.bat**
+>  - **windows.bat**

 For Mac users (mac-ubuntu-linux.sh is for Linux based OS):
 ```